gemandyruby/gemandyruby.github.io/_stories/artschool.md

 Ruby rolled her eyes, but the faintest hint of a smile tugged at her lips despite herself.

-"Come on, Rubes," Gem continued, grabbing her bag and slinging it over her shoulder.
-"Admit it—you’re lucky to have me as your model.
-Everyone is.
-Honestly, if I wasn’t such an amazing physicist, I could totally go into modeling.
-Like, can you even imagine me on a runway?
-It’d be *iconic.*”
+“Come on, Rubes,” Gem continued, grabbing her bag and slinging it over her shoulder.
+“Admit it—you’re lucky to have me as your model.
+I mean, not everyone gets this kind of inspiration.
+You should be thanking me, really.”

-Ruby snorted.
-"Yeah, you’d love that.”

-Gem laughed, her voice ringing like a bell as she slipped her sneakers on.
-“Obviously.
-But, like, it’d be almost too easy.
-Just like *everything else.*”

-Ruby’s heart was pounding so loudly she was sure Gem could hear it.
-Gem stepped closer, her grin playful but her eyes warm.

-“You know,” Gem said lightly, tilting her head, “you’re kinda cute when you’re all flustered like this.”

-Ruby groaned, trying to hold onto her irritation, but it was already slipping away.
-“Gem, I’m not—”
+Ruby groaned, focusing on packing her supplies, but Gem wasn’t finished.
+She leaned casually against Ruby’s desk, her golden hair catching the light.
+“Honestly, though, it’s kinda cute how hard you’re trying.
+I mean, I didn’t expect much—art’s never really been your thing, has it?
+But hey, maybe with enough practice, you’ll catch up.”

+Ruby stiffened, her grip tightening on her pencil case.
+“Gem, I’m not in the mood.”

+Gem laughed, the sound light and dismissive.
+“Relax, Rubes.
+It’s just constructive criticism.
+You’re always so sensitive.
+Maybe that’s why you’ve never really stood out.
+I mean, not like me, obviously.”

+Ruby slammed her sketchpad into her bag.
+“Gem, seriously.
+Stop.”

+Gem’s grin widened, sensing the tension but pushing forward.
+“What?
+I’m just being honest.
+It’s not my fault people notice me.
+I can’t help it if I was born to shine.
+You, though—you’re more of the ‘quiet, blending-into-the-background’ type.
+But hey, that’s okay.
+Not everyone can handle the spotlight.”

+Ruby snapped her head up, her face flushing with anger.
+“I said, stop it.”

+Gem raised an eyebrow, feigning innocence.
+“What?
+I’m just saying what everyone’s thinking.
+You’ve always been the shy, awkward one, right?
+The one who’s always... trying but never quite there.”

+Ruby’s hands clenched into fists, her voice rising.
+“You don’t know what you’re talking about!
+You’re so full of yourself, Gem.
+Not everything is about you!”

+Before Ruby could fully vent her frustration, Gem smirked and stepped closer, her voice soft but cutting.
+“Oh, Rubes.
+If it’s not about me, why are you so worked up?
+It’s not my fault you’re still stuck in my shadow.”

+Ruby’s face burned, her anger boiling over.
+“I am not in your shadow!
+You just can’t stand not being the center of attention for five seconds!”

-Before she could finish, Gem slipped an arm around Ruby’s waist and, with effortless strength, lifted her off the ground.
-Ruby gasped, her hands flying to Gem’s shoulders.
+Without warning, Gem slipped an arm around Ruby’s waist, her movements quick and deliberate.
+“Oh, come on, Rubes,” she said, lifting Ruby off the ground with ease, her voice laced with teasing amusement.
+Ruby gasped, her hands flying to Gem’s shoulders, but her anger was now mixed with shock.

-“Gem!
-Put me down!”
-Ruby protested, but her voice lacked conviction.

-Gem only laughed, the sound warm and rich as she leaned in.
-“Why?
-You’re adorable like this.”

 Without missing a beat, Gem kissed her.
 It wasn’t slow or hesitant—just a quick, soft press of her lips to Ruby’s, friendly yet disarming in its confidence.
 Ruby froze, the heat of Gem’s body pressed firmly against hers making her head spin.